 - headaches

-- Whiplash (damage to the cervical region after traffic accidents)
+- whiplash (damage to the cervical spine after a traffic accident)

 - and many others